San Pietro Island

 Journey time from Sardinian mainland: 40 minutes (Portovesme) Distance from nearest Sardinian mainland port: 12 km |

-Arrive by: Ferry
+Arrive by: ferry

-Arrive from: Portovesme, Calasetta (Sant'Antioco) Best airport: Cagliari Elmas Airport (83 km) |
+Arrive from: Portovesme, Calasetta (Sant'Antioco) Fly to: Cagliari Elmas Airport (83 km) |